Brandon Vera: ONE Championship

 Vera (left) and Mauro Cerilli (right) in the "Conquest of Champions".

 On July 13, 2014, it was confirmed that Vera had signed with Singapore-based promotion ONE FC.
-His debut was on December 5, 2014, against Igor Subora at ONE Fighting Championship: Warrior's Way.
+His debut was on December 5, 2014, against Ukrainian striker Igor Subora at ONE Fighting Championship: Warrior's Way.
 Vera won the fight via knockout after landing a counter straight left at 3:54 minutes in the first round.

-On December 11, 2015, Vera faced Paul Cheng in the main event at ONE Championship: Spirit of Champions.
-He won the fight via knockout just 26 second into the first round to win the ONE Heavyweight Championship.
+Vera was originally scheduled to face English kickboxing specialist Chi Lewis-Parry at ONE Championship: Spirit of Champions on December 11, 2015 to crown the inaugural ONE Heavyweight Champion.
+However, he faced Taiwanese Paul Cheng instead, who replaced Parry on three days-notice after Parry failed to submit his medical records, did not show up for the pre-event press conference nor board his flight to Manila.
+Vera won the fight via knockout just twenty six seconds into the first round to win the championship.

-After nearly a year away from the cage, Vera returned to face Hideki Sekine at ONE Championship: Age of Domination on December 2, 2016.
+After nearly a year away from the cage, Vera returned to face Japanese grappler Hideki Sekine at ONE Championship: Age of Domination on December 2, 2016.
 He successfully defended his heavyweight title, winning by TKO in the first round.

 Vera successfully defended his title via knockout in the first round against Cage Warriors Heavyweight Champion, Mauro Cerilli who was on his promotional debut at ONE Championship: Conquest of Champions on November 23, 2018.

-As the first fight of his new ten-bout contract with ONE, Vera challenged Aung La Nsang for the ONE Light Heavyweight Championship at ONE Championship: Century on October 13, 2019.
+As the first fight of his new ten-bout contract with ONE, Vera challenged Aung La Nsang for the ONE Light Heavyweight Championship at ONE Championship: Century on October 13, 2019 in Tokyo, Japan, thus marking Vera's first fight in ONE Championship to take place outside of the Philippines.
 Vera lost by TKO in the second round.

 At ONE Championship: Fire & Fury on January 31, 2020, Vera announced that he would be defending his ONE Heavyweight Championship on May 29 in Manila, with an opponent yet to be announced.
 It was later announced that he would be defending his ONE Heavyweight title against Arjan Bhullar at ONE Infinity 2.
 Their fight was later postponed as a result of the impact of the COVID-19 pandemic on sports.

-Vera faced Bhullar at ONE Championship: Dangal on May 15, 2021.
+Vera faced Bhullar at ONE Championship: Dangal on May 15, 2021, with the fight taking place in Kallang, Singapore.
 Vera lost to Bhullar by second-round technical knockout, ending his five-year reign as ONE Heavyweight World Champion.

 Vera faced Amir Aliakbari on December 3, 2022, at ONE 164.
 He lost the fight via technical knockout in the first round and announced his retirement during the post-fight interview.